controlplaneio/simulator/docs/2023-cncf-ctf-walkthroughs/cease-and-desist/README.md

 No resources found in production namespace.
 ```

-As expected based on the challenge description, there are no pods running in the `production` namespace and that is end objective.
+As expected based on the challenge description, there are no pods running in the `production` namespace.
+Our objective is to get production up and running again.
 Let's turn our attention to the `licensing` namespace.
 We have permissions to `get` and `list` pods as well as `create` for `pods/exec`.
 This combination of permissions allows us to `exec` into a pod and run commands but before we do that, we also have a permissions to `ciliumnetworkpolicies.cilium.io`.
 But what is cilium and what is a cilium network policy?

 ### Step 2: Reviewing the Cilium Network Policy